KHshin/TIL/README.md

 # TIL(Today I Learned)
 This is a repository to share things that I learned.

-I write a markdown documents(tips, explaining concepts, source code, etc...)
+I write a Markdown documents(tips, explaining concepts, source code, etc...)